Allocations

 > out.svg

-When using perf with the DWARF call stack unwinding, it is unfortunately easy to run into the following issue
+When using perf with the DWARF call stack unwinding, you may encounter this issue:

 [ perf record: Woken up 189 times to write data ]